gozsari/Single-Cell-Data-Analysis/README.md

    * If QC covariate distributions vary between samples, determine QC parameters seperately for each sample.

 B. **Normalization and Batch Correction:**
-<p align="center"> :heavy_exclamation_mark: GOAL: Nor malize the variation due to differences in count depth in order to prepare for the model of highly variable gene  (HGV) selection </p>
+<p align="center"> :heavy_exclamation_mark: GOAL: Normalize the variation due to differences in count depth in order to prepare for the model of highly variable gene  (HGV) selection </p>

 The idea of the preprocessing pipeline is to remove variation that arises due to the measurement error alone.